abelleradaryl/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map has a built in loop that runs the CB function for every index, it returns a new array with those results.
+Can be used for updating or changing values in an array and pushing the edited values into a new array.

+.reduce returns a single value, for example squishing an array into one value.
+Accumulator acts as our bucket, where we're keeping track of the final count.
+Can be used to add or subtract for a total.

+.filter has a built in loop and performs a check using the CB function.
+If the check returns true, that values are added to the new array.
+Can be used for filtering data into catagories and pushing them into new arrays.

 2. Explain the difference between a callback and a higher order function.

+Higher Order Function is a function that takes another function as a parameter and returns a function

+Callback function is a function passed into another function as an argument.

 3. Explain what a closure is.

+Closure is an internal function accessing an external variable

 4. Describe the four principles of the 'this' keyword.

+Window binding: Considered default binding, it refers to the window

+Implicit binding: The object that is standing before the dot is what this keyword will be bound to.
+The left side of the dot is an object and the right side of the dot is a key name

+Explicit binding: Explicitly telling a function what object it should use for 'this'.
+Using functions such as call, apply and bind.

+New binding: A way to invoke a class or prototype, helps the compiler to know that you're creating an instance of a prototype or class.

 5. Why do we need super() in an extended class?

+Super() is used to access and call functions on an object's parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.